Length orthospectrum of convex bodies on flat tori: Anisotropic spaces of currents

 where, for all $0\leq l \leq \min\{k_1,k_2\}$,

-with $\mathcal{H}_1 := \mathcal{H}^{M,-M/2,0,-N/2}_{k_1,\beta_0}$ and $\mathcal{H}_2 := \mathcal{H}^{M,-M/2,0,-N/2}_{k_2,-\beta_0}$ defined by Definition~\ref{def-ani-spaces} and with
+with $\mathcal{H}_1 := \mathcal{H}^{M,-M/2,0,-N/2}_{k_1,\beta_0}$ and $\mathcal{H}_2 := \mathcal{H}^{M,-M/2,0,-N/2}_{k_2,-\beta_0}$ defined by Definition~\ref{def-ani-spaces}, and with

 where the explicit expression for $B_{\tilde{x},\beta_0}^{(k_2,l)}$ is given by~\eqref{e:coeff-horrible}. \end{theo} The function $\chi_0$ appearing in this Theorem is the one from Definition~\ref{def-chi-j} and we recall that each function $\chi_j$ implicitely appears in the definition of the anisotropic spaces.
+The term $E_{\beta_0}^{(l)}$ is a generalization of the term $E_{\beta_0}$, defined in~\eqref{e:leading-term}, to the case of differential forms.
 Before entering the details of the proof, we start with the following observation which follows from a direct integration by parts argument: \begin{lemm} Suppose that $\chi$ is $(N,p)$-admissible.
 Then, for every $\lambda\neq 0$, one has

 \end{lemm} This lemma will allow us to gain a decay in $|\xi|$ that is lacking in the region where the phase is stationary.
 In other words, it will allow us to take observables that may be singular along the direction of $V$ while for the correlation function we required to have some regularity along $V$; that is to say, we can now choose $N_1\ll -1$ in Figure~\ref{f:anisotropic}.
-Henceforth, in the proof of Theorem~\ref{th:correlation-cut-off}, we only make use of the non-stationary phase estimate of Corollary~\ref{c:non-stat-points} and do not rely on stationary phase estimates of Corollary~\ref{c:stat-points}.
+Henceforth, in the proof of Theorem~\ref{th:correlation-cut-off}, we only make use of the non-stationary phase estimate of Lemma~\ref{c:non-stat-points} and do not rely on stationary phase estimates of Lemma~\ref{c:stat-points}.